General Guide

 Both handle the common case

-For everyday use — JPG, PNG, HEIC, PDF, DOCX, XLSX — both tools work.
-The decision usually comes down to RAW (Zush) vs steeply-priced higher-volume tiers (Renamer.ai).
+For everyday use — JPG, PNG, HEIC, PDF, DOCX, XLSX — both tools cover the common case.
+The decision usually comes down to documented RAW/design/iWork/audio/video breadth plus BYOK (Zush) vs OCR-heavy Magic Folders with subscription billing (Renamer.ai).

 Features that differ